95880-A3-SP18/web-analytics-team-0-dr-k-only/docs/Project Deliverable 1-Proposal.md

 - Who are your customers?
   - Individuals who are seeking better job opportunities.
-  - Recruiters and employers who are looking to hire employees with a specific skill set.

 - What are their needs?
   - For jobseekers:
      - To identify the latest job trends.
      - To become more aware of skills associated with particular job roles.

-  - For recruiters/employers:
-     - Profiling of jobs seekers based on current job vacancies in their organization.
-     - To perform sentiment analyzes of their organization and their competitors.

  - What specific problem(s) will you solve?
-   - A platform that aggregates job listings from multiple job portals which will make the job search and recruitment process simpler and less time consuming.
+   - A platform that aggregates job listings from multiple job portals which will make the job search process simpler and less time consuming.
    - Job seekers require a web analytic dashboard which will provide them insights of the top skills, tools and location for a particular role he/she is interested in.